I love taking tango classes!

 My very favorite is the Guangzhou Acrobatic Troupe’s “Swan of the Orient”, with the Swan Lake pas-de-deux re-imagined and performed by Wu Zhengdan and her husband, Wei Baohua.

 I also really like the show Empire, by Spiegelworld, especially the skate couple, Denis Petaov and Mariia Beseimbetova, because Trust is Hot.

-And the feather-show, which I saw performed by my friend, Memet Bilgin (who is also a tango dancer)… The video starts 10 minutes in to the act.
+Empire includes a feather-show, which I saw performed by my friend, Memet Bilgin (who is also a tango dancer)… The video starts 10 minutes in to his act.
 He starts with just one stick…

 Someone once described my dancing as “acrobatic”.
 It happened that I had spent the whole day failing to hoist myself onto a trapeze, and I took this comment as an insult to acrobats.
 Tango dancers do train a bit and stretch and so forth, but what we do is really not in the same league as circus performers.
 But some circus numbers, like the feather-sticks one, is a trick, which can be taught to reasonably agile and focused people.